krjhnsn/krjhnsn.github.io/_posts/2018-07-07-data-input-output.md

 author: "Keir Johnson"
 ---

-Data is the life-blood (metaphorically speaking) that is pumped through the veins of any software program.
+A wise person once said:

+> "Data is the new bacon"

+I'm not sure what that actually means, but I like bacon and I also like data, so I guess it works!
 Whether it is extracting data from a database, reading flat text files, or exchanging data via an API, understanding data exchange is fundamental.
 In the article below, I've highlighted what I consider to be important concepts for working with data in Python, specifically, for data processing or data science applications.

 ### Pandas for data input/output